Application Guideline

 Important Notes

-3. All materials received will become the property of JQA and may be used in publications or on the Web for publicity and promotional purposes.
+4. The proprietary rights and copyright of the drawing will be transferred to JQA and the drawing may be used in publications or on the web for publicity and promotional purposes.

 POB 264, Kyobashi Yubinkyoku, Tokyo, 104-8691, Japan